Science at UM [S01-ep22]: Plant protection products: what impact do they have on biodiversity?

-We know the causes of this erosion, and we know them very well indeed, as they relate to our own human activities, foremost among which is the massive use of plant protection products.
-Every year, between 55,000 and 70,000 tonnes of plant protection products are sold and used in France.
-In 2020, the French Ministries of the Environment, Agriculture and Research commissioned Inrae and Ifremer to carry out a study on the impact of plant protection products on biodiversity and ecosystem services, from the area where they are applied to the marine environment.
+We know the causes of this erosion, we know them very well indeed, since they are the result of our own human activities, foremost among which is the widespread use of plant protection products.
+Every year, between 55,000 and 70,000 tons of active plant protection substances are sold and used in France.
+In 2020, the French Ministries of the Environment, Agriculture, and Research commissioned INRAE and IFREMER to conduct a study on the impact of plant protection products on biodiversity and ecosystem services from their application area to the marine environment.

-Unsurprisingly, this report, presented on May 5, confirms that all terrestrial, aquatic and marine environments are contaminated by these products.
-We talk to Wilfried Sanchez, Deputy Scientific Director of the French Research Institute for Exploitation of the Sea (Ifremer).
+Unsurprisingly, this report, presented on May 5, confirms that all terrestrial, aquatic, and marine environments are contaminated by these products.
+We discuss this in detail with our guest, Wilfried Sanchez, Deputy Scientific Director of the French Research Institute Research Exploitation of the Sea, known as Ifremer to those in the know.

 - Impacts of plant protection products on biodiversity and ecosystem services: results of the INRAE-Ifremer collective scientific assessment – Ifremer press release